Chickenbreadlp/ReboOSt/README.md

 *changes do not apply for 3rd Party Programs

 # ReboOSt is no longer in Development
 This OS/GUI is no longer beeing developed on.
-There will be no full Release and ReboOSt v2 (aka roundOS) Development is on hold.
+There will be no full Release and ReboOSt v2 (aka roundOS) Development is permanently on hold.
 This is due to the complicated situation in ComputerCraft Development.